RESTAURANT INDUSTRY AWARD KNOWLEDGE BASE

 |Employee working shift of five or more hours||Unpaid break rostered to be taken after 5 hours of starting work or employee required to work more than 5 hours after an unpaid break||Permanent employee required to work more than 10 hours in the day||Employee required to work more than 2 hours overtime after completion of the employee’s rostered hours|

 |Break entitlement||Unpaid 30 minute meal break.||Additional paid 20 minute break.||2 additional 20 minute paid breaks.||Additional paid 20 minute break.|

 |Timing of break||No earlier than 1 hour after starting work and no later than 6 hours after starting work.||If unpaid break rostered to be taken after 5 hours, the additional paid break must not be taken earlier than 2 hours after starting work and no later than 6 hours after starting work.||In rostering for these breaks, the employer must make all reasonable efforts to ensure an even mix of work time and breaks.|

 Note: If the employee is not given an unpaid meal break after 6 hours, the employer must pay the employee 150% of the employee’s ordinary base rate of pay until either the meal break is given, or the shift ends.

 If the employee was told the time of their unpaid meal break was due to be given, but it is not given at that time, the penalty payment applies from the time the unpaid break was due to commence.

 Leave & Annual Leave Loading

 Employees are entitled to leave in accordance with the National Employment Standards (NES) set out in the Fair Work Act 2009.
-For full time employees this includes four weeks annual leave per year and 10 days personal/carer’s leave (pro rata for part time employees).
+For full-time employees, this includes four weeks of annual leave per year and 10 days personal/carer’s leave (pro-rata for part-time employees).